 All members of the research team must be listed on the application form as Chief Investigators (CIs).
-You must nominate a Chief Investigator A (CIA) who will take the lead role in conducting the project and report on the outcomes of the project as specified in the grant agreement.
+Applicants must nominate a Chief Investigator A (CIA) who will take the lead role in conducting the project and report on the outcomes of the project as specified in the grant agreement.

-A person must not be named as a Chief Investigator (CI) on more than one application submitted to this grant opportunity.
-See also section 5.6.1.
+A person must not be named as a Chief Investigator (CI) on more than one application submitted to each Stream of this grant opportunity.

+See also section 6.2.